udacity/aleph/README.md

     - [form a Kaggle team](https://www.kaggle.com/getting-started/44861) and make sure to add all team members to it.

 - Make submissions to Kaggle as a team until the submission deadline ends (The deadline will be visible on Kaggle).
-- Submit your code along with a writeup / README to Github documenting your approach to the Kaggle competition.
+- After the deadline ends, submit your code along with a writeup / README to Github documenting your approach to the Kaggle competition.
 - Earn digital badges for a gamut of skills.
 Teams clinching the top 10 spots get additional rank badges!!

 **FAQs**
-1. How many times can I submit a solution to Kaggle?
+**1. How many times can I submit a solution to Kaggle?**
-2. How can I see my rank on Kaggle's leaderboard?
+**2. How can I see my rank on Kaggle's leaderboard?**
-3. When does the competition start?
+**3. When does the competition start?**
-4. What is